Extreme Makeover: Home Edition: Reaction and criticism

 Questions arose when Theresa "Momi" Akana was picked for a Hawaii-set episode.
 The Honolulu Advertiser investigated their tax records and found out that she and her husband each made over $100,000 in salary.
 Denise Cramsey, the executive producer of the show, responded with "I think Momi certainly fits the bill."
 She defended the pick by stating that they look beyond the family's finances and consider other factors, including family plight and contributions to the community.

 Spin-off

-Another spinoff, Extreme Makeover: Home Edition: How'd They Do That?, aired for one season between November 1, 2004 and May 23, 2005 and featured extra behind-the-scenes footage of what had happened in that week's episode.
+Another spinoff, Extreme Makeover: Home Edition: How'd They Do That?, aired for one season between November 1, 2004 and May 23, 2005; it featured extra behind-the-scenes footage of what had happened in that week's episode.

 Broadcast

 On December 15, 2011, ABC announced that Extreme Makeover: Home Edition would end its run on January 13, 2012, but continue to air network specials.